sanitaravel/starship_analyzer/README.md

 The tool generates several types of visualizations:

-- **Telemetry Plots**: Speed and altitude over time
+- **Telemetry Plots**: Speed and altitude over time with smooth trend lines
-- **Performance Analysis**: Acceleration and G-force profiles
+- **Performance Analysis**: Acceleration and G-force profiles with NASA threshold lines
-- **Engine Activity**: Timelines showing which engines are firing
+- **Engine Activity**: Timelines showing which engines are firing with color-coded indicators
 - **Correlation Analysis**: Relationship between engine patterns and vehicle performance
-- **Launch Comparisons**: Side-by-side analysis of different Starship flights
+- **Launch Comparisons**: Side-by-side analysis of different Starship flights for trend analysis

 ## 🚀 Performance Tips

 - Processing high-resolution videos requires significant computing resources
-- GPU acceleration dramatically improves OCR processing speed
+- GPU acceleration dramatically improves OCR processing speed (5-10x faster)
-- Adjust batch sizes in the menu for optimal performance on your system
+- Adjust batch sizes in the menu for optimal performance on your system:
-- For large videos, consider processing in multiple sessions
+  - For systems with <16GB RAM: Use batch sizes of 5-10
+  - For systems with >16GB RAM: Batch sizes up to 20-30 are effective

 ## 👥 Contributing